Scope and Aims of the Journal

 Protocol Notes—Protocols represent novel approaches that improve the accuracy, reproducibility, and/or efficiency of data collection or provide access to novel classes of information.
 In each manuscript (2500 words or less for the main text without the Abstract or Literature Cited), authors must concisely explain the rationale for the new protocol, provide a detailed description of the procedure(s) and demonstrate the efficacy of the method.
 Authors must also describe both the advantages and any disadvantages of the new technique.
 Advantages and disadvantages might reflect differences in cost, in the speed and ease with which results are obtained, or the breadth of material for which the new techniques are applicable.
 The format and space requirements for accurate descriptions of novel protocols will vary, so authors should make an effort to provide succinct and adequate details of their methods and results.
 A protocol sheet consisting of a step-by-step description of the process must be provided in enough detail to enable another scientist to easily reproduce the method; this may be placed as an appendix along with a supply list.
 Submissions of protocols that improve investigations in any area of the plant sciences are welcome, including, but not limited to, methods on genetic, morphological, physiological, biochemical, anatomical, and ecological data collection.

 Genomic Resources Notes—These articles (3000 words or less for the main text without the Abstract or Literature Cited) characterize the development and demonstrate the usefulness of newly developed genomic resources, including transcriptomes.
-Manuscripts that report the development of specific primers (such as microsatellites) that are based on large genomic databases should instead be submitted as a Primer Note.
+Descriptions of plastid genomes must consist of more than a simple report; this can include comparisons to other genomes, analysis of genome organization, investigation of structural rearrangements, rates of sequence evolution, etc. Manuscripts that report the development of specific primers (such as microsatellites) that are based on large genomic databases should instead be submitted as a Primer Note.
 To clearly indicate the quality and utility of the reported data, authors must include the following information: (1) sequencing description, (2) method of contig assembly, (3) annotation and number of contigs, and (4) comparisons to other genomes, which can be shown graphically in terms of divergences with other taxa.
 Authors are encouraged to parse genes into function groups (i.e., transcriptome studies) or present results from gene ontology studies, especially if multiple tissues or environments were sampled.
 Genomic data must be deposited into an appropriate repository prior to submitting a manuscript to APPS.
 Manuscripts that lack the above information will be returned to the authors prior to review.

 Software Notes—Description of new software applications or substantial revisions of existing applications (3500 words or less for the main text without the Abstract and Literature Cited) must clearly define the goals, provide interpretations of output parameters or data, and list any assumptions or limitations of the method.
 Compatibility information for operating systems associated with stationary and portable computing devices must also be provided, as appropriate.
 In addition, submissions on applications for the analysis, filtering, or modification of data, or mining of large data sources are also welcome; these should provide clear descriptions and examples of appropriate types of input data and output formats.
 We encourage the authors of software packages to make source code available under the terms of a free software license, e.g., GNU General Public License, BSD License, or Apache License.